Can a telehealth GP help with endometriosis?

 How a telehealth GP can help

-A NewDoc GP can take a detailed symptom history, order investigations including transvaginal pelvic ultrasound and blood tests as relevant, discuss pain management and hormonal options where appropriate, and refer you to a gynaecologist.
-Coordination with allied health — such as pelvic physiotherapists, psychologists, and dietitians — may also be part of the plan.
+A NewDoc GP can take a detailed symptom history and order investigations such as a transvaginal pelvic ultrasound and blood tests.
+Where appropriate, your GP will discuss pain management and hormonal options, and refer you to a gynaecologist.
+The plan can also coordinate allied health: pelvic physiotherapists, psychologists, and dietitians.

 For complex or severe cases, your GP can create a Chronic Disease Management Plan to help coordinate care across providers.
 Follow-up telehealth consultations are bulk billed for eligible Medicare cardholders.